wp-media/backwpup/readme.txt

 = I get a fatal error: `Can not create folder: […]/wp-content/backwpup-[…]-logs in […]/wp-content/plugins/backwpup/inc/class-job.php …` =
 Please set CHMOD 775 on the /wp-content/ directory and refresh the BackWPup dashboard.
 If that doesn’t help, try CHMOD 777.
 You can revert it to 755 once BackWPup has created its folder.

-= Backup jobs are running forever! =
-Almost all web hosts have limited allowed script execution time on their servers.
-As a consequence, BackWPup might be “interrupted” in its job execution when executing the job takes longer than script execution is allowed for by the server (i.e. when the job requires to add a lot of files to a ZIP archive).
-Whenever BackWPup’s execution is stopped by the server, it waits 5 minutes before it tries to restart the job.
-If it is stopped again, it waits another five minutes.
-Those interruptions can then add up to what looks like 20-40 minutes of execution while really most of it is waiting time for a job to be restarted.

-A remedy in this case can be splitting a large file backup into smaller chunks.
-For example, create one backup job for your WordPress installation, but exclude /wp-content/.
-Create another job for /wp-content/.
-If your site has a lot of uploaded photos, maybe even go further, exclude /uploads/ from your /wp-content/ backup and create a third job for /uploads/.

 = How do I restore a backup? =
 Up to now, there is no feature in BackWPup to restore a backup.
 You can follow [these instructions from the WordPress Codex](http://codex.wordpress.org/Restoring_Your_Database_From_Backup) or [this tutorial (also Codex)](http://codex.wordpress.org/WordPress_Backups) for more detailed information on cPanel, Plesk, vDeck and others.